Akimbo Alogo

+in Canada for sales of over 100,000 albums sold.

+Cover art

-The original cover art for this album was changed upon its release after the album was remixed and released in the United States in 1985.
+The album used different cover art for its release in the United States in 1985.
 For the UK, Japanese, and European releases of this album, the cover art was altered again due to the cigarette pictured in Mitchell's mouth.

+Commercial performance

+Akimbo Alogo was certified Platinum in Canada.

 Track listing

 All songs written by Kim Mitchell and Pye Dubois, unless otherwise indicated.